telliott99/MyUnix/unix6-diff.rst

 but that's getting ahead of ourselves.

 On to our example.
-We want to construct two files with a small difference, e.g.
+We construct two files with a small difference, e.g.

 .. sourcecode:: bash